-Enjoy smooth, creamy scalloped potatoes without the gluten.
+Enjoy smooth, creamy gluten free scalloped potatoes!
 Well-seasoned white sauce flows between soft, thin layers of cooked potato and onion.
-Top the whole thing off with lots of melted, gooey cheese and a sprinkling of paprika.
+Top the whole thing with lots of gooey, melted cheese and a sprinkling of paprika.

-This recipe is my adaptation of the best scalloped potato recipe I have ever found!
-It's the one I have made for my family and friends for years.
-I got the amazing recipe from a friend and for decades followed its handwritten instructions in my book of favourite standbys.
-In more recent years, I've converted the recipe to be gluten free, and the results are just as wonderful.
+This recipe is my gluten free adaptation of the best scalloped potato recipe I have ever found!
+It's the amazing recipe I have made for my family and friends for years but without the gluten.
+I got the original one from a friend and for decades followed its handwritten instructions in my book of favourite standbys.

 While you can chop the onions and slice the potatoes by hand, some equipment will save you a lot of time and effort.
 A mandoline slicer will help with the potato slicing.
 If you have a food processor, though, these steps will be a snap!